macrat/ayd/README.md

 - [FTP / FTPS](https://github.com/macrat/ayd-ftp-probe#readme)
 - [SMB (samba)](https://github.com/macrat/ayd-smb-probe#readme)
 - [NTP](https://github.com/macrat/ayd-ntp-probe#readme)
-- or, you can [make your plugin](#make-plugin) yourself.
+- or, you can [make plugin](#make-plugin) yourself easily.

 ### Scheduling

 In default, Ayd will check targets every 5 minutes.

-You can place the timing specification before the target specification like below if you want.
+If you want, You can place the schedule specifications before the target URLs like below.

 ``` shell
 $ ayd 10m https://your-service.example.com 1h https://another-service.example.com
 ```

-The above command will check `your-service.example.com` every 10 minutes, and check `another-service.example.com` every 1 hour.
+The above command means checking `your-service.example.com` every 10 minutes, and checking `another-service.example.com` every 1 hour.

-You can also use [the Cron](https://en.wikipedia.org/wiki/Cron) style spec as a timing spec like below.
+You can also use [the Cron](https://en.wikipedia.org/wiki/Cron) style spec as a schedule spec like below.

 ``` shell
 $ ayd '*/5  6-21 * *'     https://your-service.example.com \
       '*/10 *    * * 1-5' https://another-service.example.com
 ```

-The above command will check `your-service.example.com` every 5 minutes from 6 a.m. to 9 p.m, and check `another-service.example.com` every 10 minutes from monday to friday.
+The above command means checking `your-service.example.com` every 5 minutes from 6 a.m. to 9 p.m, and checking `another-service.example.com` every 10 minutes from monday to friday.

 ```
  ┌─────── minute (0 - 59)